DannyBoyNYC/6-D3-radar-chart/readme.md

 ## Accessing the Data

-Start by creating data accessors.
-Doing this up front will remind us of the structure of our data, and let us focus on drawing our chart later.

-Let's look at the first data point by logging it out to our console after we fetch our data:
+I've logged the first data point to the console:

 ```js
 const dataset = await d3.json("./data/my_weather_data.json");
 console.table(dataset[0]);
 ```

-Since we already know what our final chart will look like, we can pull out all of the metrics we'll need.
-Let's create an accessor for each of the metrics we'll plot (`min temperature, max temperature, precipitation, cloud cover, uv, and date`).
+Since we already [know what our final chart will look like](https://dataviz-exercises.netlify.app/radar-chart/index.html), we can pull out all of the metrics we'll need.

+Create an accessor for each of the metrics: `min temperature, max temperature, precipitation, cloud cover, uv, and date with a date parser`.

 ```js
 const temperatureMinAccessor = (d) => d.temperatureMin;